top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup/1_6_duckiebot_initialization.md

 <div class='requirements' markdown="1">

-Prerequisites:

-- An SD card of dimensions at least 32 GB.
+Requires: An SD card of dimensions at least 32 GB.

-- A computer with an internet connection, an SD card reader, and 35 GB of free space.
+Requires: A computer with an internet connection, an SD card reader, and 35 GB of free space.

-- A mounted Duckiebot in configuration `D17-C0`.
+Requires: An assembled Duckiebot in configuration `D17-C0`.

-Requires: This is the result of [](#assembling-duckiebot).
+This is the result of [](#assembling-duckiebot).

 Result: